 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Treatment for black scale must be timed to control the first generation crawlers between post bloom and summer sprays.
-Organophosphates or oil sprays containing malathion, dimethoate or parathion are recommended, but may be used with care as they might affect predatory insects as well.
+Products containing chlorpyrifos, malathion or dimethoate are recommended but may be used with care as they might affect predatory insects as well.